-Our selection of detectors was guided by three objectives: \begin{itemize} \item \textbf{Off-the-shelf software.} The ability to use malware detection solution without any special adaptation demonstrates that our approach is generic and easily applicable. \item \textbf{Proven detection capabilities.} By using detectors that are also in use in real-world organizations we ensure the validity of our experiments. \item \textbf{Run-time variance.} Since the goal of our experiments is to demonstrate \MethodName's ability to perform cost-effective detection (with running time being our chosen cost metric), using detection solutions that vary in their resource requirements was deemed preferable.
-Moreover, such variance is consistent with real-world detection pipelines that combine multiple detector ``families'' \cite{p102}. \end{itemize}
+\begin{itemize} \item \textbf{Off-the-shelf software.} The ability to use a malware detection solution without any special adaptation demonstrates that our approach is generic and easily applicable. \item \textbf{Proven detection capabilities.} By using detectors that are also in use in real-world organizations, we ensure the validity of our experiments.
+As an example, we later describe the applications of one the detectors chosen -- Manalyze. \item \textbf{Runtime variance.} Since the goal of our experiments is to demonstrate \MethodName's ability to perform cost-effective detection (with runtime as our cost metric), the use of detection solutions that vary in their resource requirements was deemed preferable.
+Moreover, such variance is consistent with real-world detection pipelines that combine multiple detector families~\cite{p102}. \end{itemize}